 Laghetti di Cavagrande

 After going for a dip at Laghetti di Cavagrande, it’s time for the challenging ascent.
-Indeed, going up is going to be much longer than going down.
+Indeed, going up will take much longer than going down.
 So, keep that in mind when you visit.

 Mastra Ronna

-FYI – for clarification about which trails at Riserva Naturale Orinetata Cavagrande del Cassibile are open and closed, please refer to the map above.
-Also, click here for a map of the Mastra Ronna trail.
+FYI – for clarification about which trails at the nature reserve are open and closed, please refer to the map above.
+Also, for your convenience, this is an interactive map of the Mastra Ronna trail.

 Other Things to Do at Cavagrande del Cassibile

-There are other awesome free attractions to explore at Cavagrande del Cassibile other than just Laghetti di Cavagrande.
+There are other attractions to explore at Cavagrande del Cassibile other than just Laghetti di Cavagrande.
 As previously stated, accessing these other attractions would mean accessing the closed Scala Cruci trail.
-So, it’s up to you, whether you’re comfortable with doing that.
+So, it’s up to you whether you’re comfortable with doing that.

 Grotta dei Briganti